jhonatan-kmt/mintacoin/docs/api_reference.md

 Group of endpoints to manage the asset resource.

-It is the asset representation within a blockchain network, which could contain a commercial and economic value.
+It is the asset representation of an active within a blockchain network, which could contain a commercial and economic value; This asset can be exchange by any other, and it can represent anything like:

+> 📍 **Assets examples**
+>
+> CUP - Coffee Cup
+>
+> MTK - Mintacoin Token
+>
+> USDC - Dollar

 Mintacoin will help you in the creation and management of your assets.

 #### **Create asset**